kidult00/2016.Fab.note/Week17/17_Assignment.md

 #### what will it do?

-It's an old instrument invented by Russian engineer Leon Theremin.
-You can change the pitch by moving your hand near the instrument.
+You can play a song with your hand but without touching anything.
+It's like touchless instrument.

 #### who's done what beforehand?

-Many electronics and maker have made it.
+Many electronics and maker have made theremin.
 Gaudilab even made a opensource library [Open.Theremin](http://www.gaudi.ch/OpenTheremin/).
 I'd like to make a simple version.
+And also some simplier projects [like this](http://www.instructables.com/id/Ultrasonic-Theremin/).

 #### what materials and components will be required?

 Hardware

-- chip
+- ATTiny 45 chip
 - Ultrasonic sensor HC-SR04

 Software